scott2000/answerset/README.md

 ## Implementation Details

-This add-on is implemented as a monkey patch replacing `Collection.compare_answer` (Anki 2.1.56+) or `Reviewer.correct` (up to Anki 2.1.54), which are responsible for generating the differences.
-Since it replaces these functions, it is not guaranteed to work in future updates.
-I have tested it in Anki 2.1.40 through Anki 24.06.3.
+For Anki 25.03+, this add-on is implemented using the `reviewer_will_compare_answer` and `reviewer_will_render_compared_answer` hooks.
+In older versions of Anki, it is implemented using monkey patching instead since these hooks were not implemented yet.

 The diffs between "given" and "correct" answer choices are rendered using a modified version of the [Longest Common Subsequence][LCS], with a preference for